 At least 10 dead in mass shooting at Buffalo supermarket

-BUFFALO, N.Y. — At least 10 people were killed Saturday afternoon in a shooting at a supermarket in Buffalo, New York, law enforcement officials told The Associated Press.
+BUFFALO, N.Y.
+(AP) — A gunman wearing military-style clothing and body armor opened fire with a rifle at a supermarket in Buffalo, New York, killing at least 10 people before being taken into custody Saturday afternoon, law enforcement officials told The Associated Press.

-Details on the number of additional people shot at the Tops Friendly Market and their conditions weren't immediately available.
-Buffalo police said earlier Saturday afternoon that the alleged shooter, who was not identified, was in custody.

-The supermarket is in a predominately Black neighborhood, about 3 miles north of downtown Buffalo.
+The supermarket is in a predominately Black neighborhood, about 3 miles (5 kilometers) north of downtown Buffalo.
 The surrounding area is primarily residential, with a Family Dollar store and fire station near the store.

+Buffalo police confirmed the shooter was in custody in a tweet, but did not identify the suspect.
+Police officials did not immediately respond to messages from the AP seeking comment.

-Witnesses reported the gunman was wearing military-style clothing and body armor, one of the officials said
+Witnesses reported the gunman was wearing military-style clothing in addition to the body armor, one of the officials said

 Braedyn Kephart and Shane Hill, both 20, pulled into the parking lot just as the shooter was exiting.
 They described him as a white male in his late teens or early twenties sporting full camo, a black helmet and what appeared to be a rifle.